Skip to content

 • Started: The time of day (hour:minute:second) that the task execution began.
 This time is shown for the entire task, not for each individual component.

-• Completed: The time of day (hour:minute:second) that the task execution completed, either successfully or unsuccessfully.
+• Duration & Completed: The time, in seconds, that the task took to execute, and the time of day (hour:minute:second) at which the task completed.
 This time is shown for the entire task, not for each individual component.

 • Row Count: Where applicable, the number of rows of data processed by the task.